lvash/Ecological_Genomics/Online_Notebook.md

 ------ <div id='id-section1'/>
 ###Page 1: 2017-01-19.
 First journal article: Ellegren 2014

-Here are [Andrew's thoughts](https://github.com/adnguyen/2017_Ecological_Genomics/blob/master/ANBE_notebook.md#page-2-2017-01-20-readings-for-2017-01-25-monday) on the paper "Genome sequencing and population genomics in non-model organisms" (under the heading **Now paper notes:**)
+Here are [Andrew's thoughts](https://github.com/adnguyen/2017_Ecological_Genomics/blob/master/ANBE_notebook.md#page-2-2017-01-20-readings-for-2017-01-25-monday) on the paper "Genome sequencing and population genomics in non-model organisms" (under the heading **Now paper notes:**).

+#### My thoughts while reading the paper

+The paper has a glossary of terms and I wanted to write a few down:

+**Effective population size (N_e_):** a measure of the size of an idealized population in which the effect of genetic drift on allele frequencies is similar to the population under consideration.

+**Genetic architecture:** the genetic background to phenotypic traits, including their number, effect sizes, and dominance.

+**Genome-wide association studies (GWAS):** studies based on the use of large numbers of SNP markers genotyped in a group showing a particular trait, and in a control group, with the aim of finding association between trait and markers.

+**Scaled selection coefficient:** the selection coefficient (*s*, the relative fitness dis-/advantage of a derived allele) multiplied with N_{e}, to take into account the fact that the efficiency of selection is directly proportional to population size.

+**Transcriptome:** the complete repertoire of transcribed sequences in the genome, including expression of both from protein-coding genes and from noncoding RNAs.

 ------ <div id='id-section2'/>